2/29/2024

 Operator

 Thank you.
 We will now be conducting a question and answer session.
 If you would like to ask a question, please press star 1 on your telephone keypad.
 The confirmation tone will indicate your line is in the question queue.
 You may press star 2 if you'd like to remove your question from the queue.
-For participants, even speaker equipment, it may be necessary to pick up your handsets before pressing the star key.
-One moment
+For participants using speaker equipment, it may be necessary to pick up your handset before pressing the start key.
+One moment, please, while we poll for questions.

 speaker